 Q What is DEXTENZA®?

-A DEXTENZA (dexamethasone ophthalmic insert) 0.4mg is a corticosteroid intracanalicular insert placed in the punctum, a natural opening in the eyelid, and into the canaliculus.
+A DEXTENZA (dexamethasone ophthalmic insert) 0.4mg is a corticosteroid intracanalicular insert placed into the canaliculus via the punctum.
 The insert is designed to deliver dexamethasone, without preservatives, to the ocular surface for up to 30 days.
-Following treatment, the insert resorbs and exits the nasolacrimal system without the need for removal.1 The Food and Drug Administration2 (FDA) approved DEXTENZA in November 2018.
+Following treatment, the insert resorbs and exits the nasolacrimal system without the need for removal.1 The Food and Drug Administration (FDA) approved DEXTENZA in November, 20182.

 Q What is the indication for DEXTENZA?

-A It is indicated for the treatment of ocular inflammation and pain following ophthalmic surgery.
+A DEXTENZA is indicated for the treatment of ocular inflammation and pain following ophthalmic surgery.